Noise from neighbours

 Weekend noise patrol

-Our weekend noise patrol is now operating from 10pm to 3am on Friday night and Saturday night.
+The council’s out of hours weekend noise patrol service is now operating from 10pm to 3am on Friday/Saturday and Saturday/Sunday.

 - contact number